cmpsc100-allegheny-college/powerplant/README.md

 Don't forget to finish the `reflection.md` file in the `paperwork` folder!

 ## Improvement suggestions

+**Improvement for this assignment is due by or on December 1.
+Improvements for all previous assignments need to be completed before November 27th.**

 Here are some suggestions for improvements you can, **but are not limited to** use: